 Anabela Afonso, commissioner of 365Algarve, had a similar reaction.
 “It is strange to enter this house, which is almost a museum, and see that this is like my grandmother's house”, he commented.

-At the end of the morning, even before starting the long comezain that would follow (conceived by Head Abílio Guerreiro), there were those who managed to record the moment in the photographer lick lick, in the case of José Carlos Nero, with his «magic box».
+At the end of the morning, even before starting the long comezain that would follow (conceived by private Abílio Guerreiro), there were those who managed to record the moment in the photographer lick lick, in the case of José Carlos Nero, with his «magic box».

 In the meantime, picnic baskets were distributed, each with plates, cutlery, napkins (cloth, of course!), a cloth talego (bag) with slices of good homemade bread, and glass jars with crushed olives, knobs, carrots Algarvian style, colored lard and sweets.